AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>The first form recorded in a session which resulted in a touchpoint.
 Subsequent form submissions will not show up in the Touchpoints table, but rather in the Form_Submits table.
-Referred to in the CRM as “Form URL”.</p>
+Referred to in the CRM as "Form URL".</p>
       </td>
       <td>
         <p>https://info.adobe.com/demo</p>